JeremyBYU/polylidar-realsense/README.md

 1. Does *not* work in sunlight!
 2. Very precise (low noise) and accurate in indoor areas with no sunlight.
-3. Does not work well on matte black items
+3. Does not work well on matte black items.
-4. Brand new sensor with a few bugs and issues
+4. Brand new sensor with a few bugs and issues.
 5. Does not work well on angled surfaces.
-In other words it works best on flat surface directory in front of it.
+In other words it works best on flat surface directly in front of it.